Department of Geomatics

-The Department of Geomatics offers a two-year Associate of Applied Science in Geomatics, a four-year Bachelor of Science in Geomatics, a Minor in Geographic Information Systems (GIS) and an Undergraduate Certificate in GIS.
+The Department of Geomatics offers a two-year Associate of Applied Science in Geomatics, a four-year Bachelor of Science in Geomatics, and a Minor in Geographic Information Systems (GIS).
 Students seeking the baccalaureate degree may graduate in one of three emphasis areas: surveying, geospatial science or geo-developer.
-Students seeking continuing education for technical or professional enhancement or a concentrated area of study in GIS should consider either the Minor in GIS or the Undergraduate Certificate in GIS.
+Students seeking continuing education for technical or professional enhancement or a concentrated area of study in GIS should consider either the Minor in GIS.
 The geomatics program is science-based and includes:

 - Land surveying using global positioning systems and conventional techniques